AP sources: White House aware of Russian bounties in 2019

 The assessment was included in at least one of President Donald Trump’s written daily intelligence briefings at the time, according to the officials.
 Then-national security adviser John Bolton also told colleagues he briefed Trump on the intelligence assessment in March 2019.

-The White House didn’t respond to questions about Trump or other officials’ awareness of Russia’s provocations in 2019.
-The White House has said Trump wasn’t — and still hasn’t been — briefed on the intelligence assessments because they haven’t been fully verified.
-However, it’s rare for intelligence to be confirmed without a shadow of a doubt before it is presented to top officials.
+The White House did not respond to questions about Trump or other officials’ awareness of Russia’s provocations in 2019.
+The White House has said Trump was not — and still has not been — briefed on the intelligence assessments because they have not been fully verified.
+However, it is rare for intelligence to be confirmed without a shadow of a doubt before it is presented to top officials.

-Bolton declined to comment Monday when asked by the AP if he’d briefed Trump about the matter in 2019.
-On Sunday, he suggested to NBC that Trump was claiming ignorance of Russia’s provocations to justify his administration’s lack of response.
+Bolton declined to comment Monday when asked by the AP if he had briefed Trump about the matter in 2019.
+On Sunday, he suggested to NBC’s “Meet the Press” that Trump was claiming ignorance of Russia’s provocations to justify his administration’s lack of a response.

 “He can disown everything if nobody ever told him about it,” Bolton said.

 The revelations cast new doubt on the White House’s efforts to distance Trump from the Russian intelligence assessments.
-The AP reported Sunday that concerns about Russian bounties also were in a second written presidential daily briefing this year and that current national security adviser Robert O’Brien had discussed the matter with Trump.
-O’Brien denies doing that.
+The AP reported Sunday that concerns about Russian bounties were also included in a second written presidential daily briefing earlier this year and that current national security adviser Robert O’Brien had discussed the matter with Trump.
+O’Brien denies he did so.

-On Monday, O’Brien said that while the intelligence assessments regarding Russian bounties “have not been verified,” the administration has “been preparing should the situation warrant action.”

-The administration’s earlier awareness of the Russian efforts raises additional questions about why Trump didn’t take punitive action against Moscow for efforts that put the lives of American service members at risk.
-Trump has sought throughout his time in office to improve relations with Russia and President Vladimir Putin, moving this year to try to reinstate Russia as part of a group of world leaders it had been kicked out of.
+The administration’s earlier awareness of the Russian efforts raises additional questions about why Trump did not take any punitive action against Moscow for efforts that put the lives of Americans servicemembers at risk.
+Trump has sought throughout his time in office to improve relations with Russia and its president, Vladimir Putin, moving earlier this year to try to reinstate Russia as part of a group of world leaders it had been kicked out of.

-Officials said they didn’t consider the intelligence assessments in 2019 to be particularly urgent, given Russian meddling in Afghanistan isn’t a new occurrence.
-The officials with knowledge of Bolton’s apparent briefing for Trump said it contained no “actionable intelligence,” meaning the intelligence community didn’t have enough information to form a strategic plan or response.
+Officials said they did not consider the intelligence assessments in 2019 to be particularly urgent, given that Russian meddling in Afghanistan is not a new occurrence.
+The officials with knowledge of Bolton’s apparent briefing for Trump said it contained no “actionable intelligence,” meaning the intelligence community did not have enough information to form a strategic plan or response.
 However, the classified assessment of Russian bounties was the sole purpose of the meeting.

-The officials insisted on anonymity because they weren’t authorized to disclose the highly sensitive information.
+The officials insisted on anonymity because they were not authorized to disclose the highly sensitive information.

 The intelligence that surfaced in early 2019 indicated Russian operatives had become more aggressive in their desire to contract with the Taliban and members of the Haqqani Network, a militant group aligned with the Taliban in Afghanistan and designated a foreign terrorist organization in 2012 during the Obama administration.

-The National Security Council and the undersecretary of defense for intelligence held meetings regarding the intelligence.
-The Pentagon declined to comment, and the NSC didn’t respond to questions about the meetings.
+The National Security Council and the undersecretary of defense for intelligence did hold meetings regarding the intelligence.
+The Pentagon declined to comment and the NSC did not respond to questions about the meetings.

-Concerns about Russian bounties flared anew this year after members of the elite Naval Special Warfare Development Group, known to the public as SEAL Team Six, raided a Taliban outpost and recovered roughly $500,000 in U.S. currency.
-The funds bolstered the suspicions of the American intelligence community that Russians had offered money to Taliban militants and linked associations.
+Concerns about Russian bounties flared anew this year after members of the elite Naval Special Warfare Development Group, known to the public as SEAL Team Six, raided a Taliban outpost and recovered roughly $500 thousand in U.S. dollars.
+The funds bolstered the suspicions of the American intelligence community that the Russians had offered money to Taliban militants and other linked associations.

-The White House contends the president was unaware of this development, too.
+The White House contends the president was unaware of this development as well.
+However, the information was also included in the presidential daily briefing.
+And officials told the AP that O’Brien did brief Trump on the matter.
+O’Brien has denied such a briefing occurred.

 The officials told the AP that career government officials developed potential options for the White House to respond to the Russian aggression in Afghanistan, which was first reported by The New York Times.
 However, the Trump administration has yet to authorize any action.

+The officials would not name the specific groups or give specific locations in Afghanistan or time frames for when they were detained.

-Putin spokesman Dmitry Peskov denied Russian intelligence officers had offered payments to the Taliban in exchange for targeting U.S. and coalition forces.
+Dmitry Peskov, a spokesman for Russian President Vladimir Putin, denied that Russian intelligence officers had offered payments to the Taliban in exchange for targeting U.S. and coalition forces.

-Secretary of State Mike Pompeo called the Taliban’s chief negotiator, a spokesman for the insurgents said Tuesday, but it was unknown whether there was any mention during their conversation of allegations about Russian bounties.
-Pompeo pressed the insurgents to reduce violence in Afghanistan and discussed ways of advancing a U.S.-Taliban peace deal signed in February, the Taliban spokesman tweeted.

-The U.S. is investigating whether Americans died because of the Russian bounties.
-Officials are focused on an April 2019 attack on an American convoy.
+The U.S. is investigating whether any Americans died as a result of the Russian bounties.
+Officials are focused in particular on an April 2019 attack on an American convoy.
 Three U.S. Marines were killed after a car rigged with explosives detonated near their armored vehicles as they returned to Bagram Airfield, the largest U.S. military installation in Afghanistan.

+The Marines exchanged gunfire with the vehicle at some point; however, it’s not known if the gunfire occurred before or after the car exploded.

+Abdul Raqib Kohistani, the Bagram district police chief, said at the time that at least five Afghan civilians were wounded after the attack on the convoy, according to previous reporting by the AP.
+It is not known if the civilians were injured by the car bomb or the gunfire from U.S. Marines.

-The Defense Department identified them as Marine Staff Sgt.
-Christopher Slutman, 43, of Newark, Delaware; Sgt.
-Benjamin Hines, 31, of York, Pennsylvania; and Cpl.
-Robert Hendriks, 25, of Locust Valley, New York.
-They were infantrymen assigned to 2nd Battalion, 25th Marines, a reserve infantry unit headquartered out of Garden City, New York.
+The Defense Department identified Marine Staff Sgt.
+Christopher Slutman, 43, from Newark, Delaware; Sgt.
+Benjamin Hines, 31, from York, Pennsylvania; and Cpl.
+Robert Hendriks, 25, from Locust Valley, New York, as the Marines killed in April 2019.
+The three Marines were all infantrymen assigned to 2nd Battalion, 25th Marines, a reserve infantry unit headquartered out of Garden City, New York.

 Hendriks’ father told the AP that even a rumor of Russian bounties should have been immediately addressed.